 - Roundtrip airfare between Bocas del Toro and Panama City

-- Accommodations: for 1 night in Panama City at Tryp Panama Centro or similar, and 2 nights in Bocas del Toro at Playa Tortuga Hotel & Beach Resort or similar
+- Accommodations: for 1 night in Panama City at Tryp Panama Centro or similar, and 2 nights in Bocas del Toro at the Moderate First-Class Playa Tortuga Hotel & Beach Resort or similar

 - 5 meals: 3 breakfasts and 2 lunches

-- Included tours: Starfish Beach, Dolphin watching, Coral reef snorkeling, Colon Island, Ngobe indigenous community
+- Included tours: Starfish Beach, coral reef snorkeling, Colon Island, Ngobe indigenous community

 - All transfers

 - Now included for 2015:

 - Gratuities for local guides and motorcoach drivers on your extension and all optional tours

 You'll depart from the U.S. and fly to Panama City.
 Your Grand Circle Program Director will meet your flight at the Panama City airport and help you transfer to our hotel.
 Dinner is on your own tonight.

 Off the northwest coast of Panama, near its border with Costa Rica, lies the Bocas del Toro (literally, "mouth of the bull"): an archipelago of nine islands and some 200 smaller islets with long white-sand beaches, vivid coral reefs, sheltered lagoons, rain forest jungles, and a wealth of birds and wildlife.
 It was here that Panama created its first national marine park in 1988, preserving a unique ecosystem for future generations to enjoy.
 This pristine region has also been declared a UNESCO World Heritage Site and Biosphere Reserve.